This post is Part I in a series based on a presentation I recently did. The rest of the posts can be found here.

 The photo of me on the left is how I thought my life was always going to be.
 A busy, full-time career working as a primary school teacher.
 That is, until it wasn’t.
 Three months after this picture was taken, everything changed.

-I’ve already written about what happened to me when I first got sick and how I was diagnosed, so I’m not going to repeat myself, but what I haven’t talked about so much is the impact this diagnosis and the way it came totally out of the blue, altered the view I had of myself.
+I’ve already written about what happened to me when I first got sick and how I was diagnosed, so I’m not going to repeat myself, but what I haven’t talked about so much is how this diagnosis and the way it came totally out of the blue, altered the view I had of myself.

 When I first became unwell, I didn’t even know what chronic kidney disease was, let alone the extent to which my life would change because of it.

-At that stage, even though I was an adult, one or both of my parents came to most of my clinics with me.
+At that stage, even though I was an adult, at least one of my parents came to most of my clinics with me.
 They were understandably anxious about what was happening to their daughter, and despite their best intentions, this led to them almost dominating the appointments.
 This in turn led to me feeling like these circumstances, and this diagnosis, wasn’t really happening to me.
 I was physically there, but my mind was miles away.
 I was totally disengaged.

 At the time I didn’t realise it, but looking back now, as a considerably more assertive and confident patient, I can clearly see how this early experience quite soon after diagnosis contributed to a great deal of health anxiety.